|Weight||96kg (15st 1lb)|

 Jack said: “It was an incredible experience to be around people like Jessica Ennis, Denise Lewis and Sir Steve Redgrave.
 Gareth Edwards presented me with the award, which was special considering what he has achieved in the sport.”

-He is studying for a BTEC in Sport and an NVQ in Rugby at Prince Henry’s Grammar School, having attended Settle Middle School and Settle College, where the North Ribblesdale club is based.
+He has been studying for a BTEC in Sport and an NVQ in Rugby at Prince Henry’s Grammar School, having attended Settle Middle School and Settle College, where the North Ribblesdale club is based.
 He was with them from the age of six to 16.